Stability of martingale optimal transport and weak optimal transport: On the weak transport problem

 The assumption that $C$ is lower bounded is as a matter of fact not necessary to deduce $C$-monotonicity in the classical optimal weak transport setting, cf. \cite[Theorem~5.2]{BaBePa18}.
-Note that \eqref{eq:integralconvexity} holds when $C(x,\cdot)$ is lower semicontinuous and convex.
+Note that \eqref{eq:integralconvexity} holds when $C(x,\cdot)$ is lower semicontinuous and convex. { Indeed, by similar approximation arguments as in Theorem~\ref{thm:WOT optimality} we find for any $Q \in \mathcal P(\mathcal P(Y))$ a sequence of measures $\{p_k\}_{k\in\N}\subset \mathcal P(Y)$ such that